-Commercialize our DSL silicon products through a licensing business model.
-By licensing our technology, our customers leverage our StratiPHY2+ and StratiPHY3 developments, reduce their R&D and support costs and deliver DSL functionality rapidly to the market.
-We leverage our customers' sales, distribution and manufacturing capabilities.
-Our objective is to establish StratiPHY2+ and StratiPHY3 as predominant broadband WAN silicon-level interfaces through the success of our customers' products.
+Commercialize our intellectual property.
+By gaining access to our intellectual property assets, our customers can leverage our technology and patents, our StratiPHY2+ and StratiPHY3 developments, or our R&D and support.
+We also enable them to deliver DSL technology and functionality rapidly to the market.
+We leverage our semiconductor customers' sales, distribution and manufacturing capabilities.
+A key objective is to establish StratiPHY2+ and StratiPHY3 as predominant broadband WAN silicon-level interfaces through the success of our customers' products.
+We also desire to leverage our intellectual property assets broadly across the industry through customer relationships.

 Commercialize hardware and software solutions for DSL test and diagnostics applications through an OEM business model.
 We have developed hardware modules and software solutions for pre-qualifying, provisioning, and troubleshooting DSL networks.
-These leverage our DSL silicon interface expertise and the test functionality inherent in ADSL2+ and VDSL2 standard-compliant solutions.
+These products leverage our DSL silicon interface expertise and the test functionality inherent in ADSL2+ and VDSL2 standard-compliant solutions.
 We sell to automated test equipment manufacturers, network equipment manufacturers and service providers.
 By selling primarily through OEMs, we gain broad exposure to growth in spending by phone companies on DSL service assurance.
 This spending is expected to increase as new technologies such as ADSL2+ and VDSL2 and new service offering such as IPTV and video become more pervasive.